Brets0150/mdx-agent/README.md

 - **Use Runtime Benchmark only** when creating Hashtopolis tasks
 - **Set benchmark runtime to at least 45 seconds in Hashtopolis Server config.**
-- Minimum 30 seconds may work, but 45+ seconds ensures MDXfind has sufficient time to start reporting cracking speed
+- Minimum 30 seconds may work, but 45+ seconds ensures MDXfind has sufficient time to start reporting cracking speed.
+If you have a large hashlist, then you will need to set the benchmark time to 100 seconds.
 - This allows Hashtopolis to properly calculate chunk sizes for agent distribution

 #### 2. Task Termination Limitations